-TABLE 35: STRATEGIES TO ADDRESS PRIORITIES RISKS EMANATING FROM CONSECUTIVE AUDIT MANAGEMENT LETTERS
+TABLE 38: STRATEGIES TO ADDRESS PRIORITIES RISKS EMANATING FROM CONSECUTIVE AUDIT MANAGEMENT LETTERS (TO BE UPDATE IN THE FINAL DOCUMENT)

-The number of eventions using in access to The number of exceptions raised in respect to the municipality's property, plant and equipment, the register thereof and the The Municipality did not maintain presentation thereof in the AFS has raised a adequate records of infrastructure assets concern in respect the completeness, accuracy Supporting documentation to verify the and validity of the current FAR - an assessment Property, Plants amount disclosed in respect of certain of all the findings were done (please refer to and Equipment infrastructure assets, as well as land and the supporting WP) and it was found that no buildings, were not submitted to the AG reliance can be placed on the current FAR and Properties owned by the municipality not in order to address these exceptions, the included in asset register municipality must consider conducting a full asset count (including the condition assessment and review of residual useful lives) and preparation (reconstruction) of the FAR.
-Lack of sufficient audit evidence that Manager and the state of the st management has properly accounted for Management will have to implement systems Irregular all irregular expenditure. to record irregular expenses.
+T The number of exceptions raised in respect to the municipality's property, plant and equipment, the register thereof and the The Municipality did not maintain presentation thereof in the AFS has raised a adequate records of infrastructure assets concern in respect the completeness, accuracy Supporting documentation to verify the and validity of the current FAR - an assessment Property, Plants amount disclosed in respect of certain of all the findings were done (please refer to and Equipment infrastructure assets, as well as land and the supporting WP) and it was found that no buildings, were not submitted to the AG reliance can be placed on the current FAR and Properties owned by the municipality not in order to address these exceptions, the included in asset register municipality must consider conducting a full asset count (including the condition assessment and review of residual useful lives) and preparation (reconstruction) of the FAR.
+Lack of sufficient audit evidence that management has properly accounted for Management will have to implement systems Irregular all irregular expenditure. to record irregular expenses.
 Measures would expenditure Municipality does not have systems to be spelled out in the Audit Action Plan to record and report on irregular expenditure ensure that irregular expenditure are properly Particulars of irregular expenditure were recorded in the AFS. not included in the notes to the AFS Unauthorised expenditure recorded in the Management will have to implement systems AFS has not been calculated as per the to record, calculate and disclose unauthorised definition in the MFMA expenditure.
-Unauthorised The AG could not confirm the reported · Expenditure unauthorised amounts, because the The prescribed procedures of the MFMA for municipality does not have a system to dealing with, and reporting unauthorised identify, calculate and disclose expenditure will have to be implemented as unauthorised expenditure part of the strengthening of internal controls.
-The AG was unable to obtain sufficient General expenses appropriate evidence for general Internal financial controls will be strengthened. • expenses, because the municipality does

-T 1 not have systems in place to maintain records about all expenditure transactions The municipality did not account its general expenses correctly in the AFS, as per prescripts The Auditor-General was unable to obtain substantiating audit evidence for , and the second In order to address this finding, a full expenditure in respect of salaries and reconciliation will be done between the VIP wages, contributions to the UIF, pension salary system and general ledger accounts (it Employee cost and medical aid, overtime payments will be assumed that the GL = TB = AFS).
-Lack of reconciliation between the general Internal financial control over salaries and ledger and the payroll system Wage contracts not in place for all related expenses would be implemented. contracted personnel Inadequate evidence for transactions The administration of service charges relates resulting from the sale of electricity, directly to the key financial viability risk of the prepaid electricity and sale of water municipality, which is revenue collection.
-The Service charges Unaccounted for differences between the municipality has a Revenue Enhancement Service enarges amounts per the detailed service charges Strategy that guide its strategy formulation in and the amount per the financial this regard.
-The administration of service · statements charges will have to be improved.
-Receivables from Supporting documentation sould not be Internal financial control would be non-exchange Supporting documentation could not be Internal financial control would be transactions submitted implemented.
-The constitution like de The municipality does not have adequate Repairs and internal controls in place to ensure proper Internal financial control would be maintenance record-keeping of expenditure implemented. transactions
+Unauthorised The AG could not confirm the reported Expenditure unauthorised amounts, because the The prescribed procedures of the MFMA for municipality does not have a system to dealing with, and reporting unauthorised identify, calculate and disclose expenditure will have to be implemented as unauthorised expenditure part of the strengthening of internal controls.
+The AG was unable to obtain sufficient General expenses appropriate evidence for general Internal financial controls will be strengthened. expenses, because the municipality does not have systems in place to maintain , . records about all expenditure transactions The municipality did not account its general expenses correctly in the AFS, as per prescripts The Auditor-General was unable to obtain substantiating audit evidence for In order to address this finding, a full expenditure in respect of salaries and reconciliation will be done between the VIP wages, contributions to the UIF, pension salary system and general ledger accounts (it Employee cost and medical aid, overtime payments will be assumed that the GL = TB = AFS).
+Lack of reconciliation between the general ledger and the payroll system Internal financial control over salaries and Wage contracts not in place for all related expenses would be implemented. contracted personnel Inadequate evidence for transactions The administration of service charges relates resulting from the sale of electricity, directly to the key financial viability risk of the prepaid electricity and sale of water municipality, which is revenue collection.
+The Service charges Unaccounted for differences between the municipality has a Revenue Enhancement amounts per the detailed service charges Strategy that guide its strategy formulation in and the amount per the financial this regard.
+The administration of service statements charges will have to be improved.
+Receivables from Supporting documentation could not be Internal financial control would be non-exchange submitted implemented. transactions , The municipality does not have adequate Popairs and , , Internal financial control would be Repairs and internal controls in place to ensure proper maintenance record-keeping of expenditure implemented. transactions